NethServer/nethsecurity-docs/remote_access.rst

 - Log in to your NethSecurity web interface
 - Click on the user icon in the top right corner and select ``Account settings``
-- Dind the Two-factor authentication option and click :guilabel:`Configure 2FA`
+- Find the Two-factor authentication option and click :guilabel:`Configure 2FA`

-Setting up qour authenticator app:
+Setting up your authenticator app:

 - Download an authenticator app on your smartphone or tablet.
 Popular options include FreeOTP, Google Authenticator, and Microsoft Authenticator.
 - Open the app and scan the QR code displayed on the NethSecurity web interface.
 This will add your NethSecurity account to the authenticator app.